-Thinking about moving to Boise?
-Part of the beautiful Pacific Northwest region, Idaho’s capital city offers a low cost of living, a host of fun outdoor activities, and a lively arts and culture scene.
-Here are 12 things you need to know about living in Boise!
+Moving to Boise, Idaho?
+As one of the best mid-sized cities in the U.S., the capital of Idaho offers a low cost of living, lots of fun outdoor activities, and a robust arts and culture scene.
+Check out these 15 things you need to know about living in Boise!

 An Affordable Place to Live in the Pacific Northwest

 Boise is not only one of the most affordable cities in the U.S., it’s also one of the best places to live in the Pacific Northwest—without the high price tag of similar nearby cities like Seattle and Portland!
 Your dollar goes further in the Boise housing market, where the median home price is $191,000, and the median monthly rent is $834—which is well below the national average.
 If you’re looking for a great place to live near the mountains without breaking the bank, Boise might be for you!

 Looking for a city ripe with employment opportunities?
 With a low unemployment rate of 2.8%, The City of Trees is a great city to find a job and a hot spot for entrepreneurs.
 Food production, advanced manufacturing, technology and innovation, and energy are a few of the major industries in Boise.
 Along with Albertsons, Fortune 500 companies in Boise include Boise Cascade and Micron Technology.
 If you’re looking for Boise jobs in technology or health insurance, find work with other top Boise employers like Idaho Power and Blue Cross of Idaho!